 “Gaypril is also going to be Mental Health Awareness Month,” the person noted.
 “How do people feel about this?”

 How indeed.
 April has always been the cruelest month.
 Now it is also Irritable Bowel Syndrome Awareness Month.
 In fact, this last may be the most pressing matter.

 Explosions of “awareness” are a new thing.
 In the last serious decade of student activism—the 1960s—people tended to campaign for more concrete reforms.
 Curiously, this spate of “awareness” arrives at the nadir of political participation among college students in recent decades.
 The more “aware” we are, it seems, the less we actually do.
+But why?

 Blame perverse incentives.
 Organizations need to create noise to show that they are doing something, which needs to happen if individuals within those organizations want to be seen as exhibiting “leadership.”
 Despite the fact that awareness campaigns persuade nobody—when was the last time a poster display in the Science Center changed your mind about anything?—they continue to occur.
 They are simple, half-hearted means to show you’re Making the World a Better Place.

 If you don’t buy the cynical argument, then here’s a pragmatic one: awareness campaigns are collectively self-defeating.
 The more campaigns there are, the less effective they become—there is only so much a person can be mentally aware of at a given moment.
 Activism on campus has now become like the Magic Faraway Tree from the Enid Blyton stories.
 Every so often, a new themed-land emerges at the top, a silly, fanciful, senseless thing like the Land of Do-As-You-Please, or Take-What-You-Want.
 Like at Harvard, these then disappear and are forgotten.